jamescherti/compile-angel.el/README.md

 ## Before installing

-It is recommended to set the following variables:
+It is recommended to set the following variables in your init file:

 ``` emacs-lisp
 ;; Set `load-prefer-newer` to `t` to ensure that Emacs loads the most recent